-The nap of all carpets run in one direction.
+The nap of all carpets runs in one direction.
 Pile reversal, or shading, is a normal characteristic of many cut pile style carpets.
 This can be particularly apparent with plush carpet.
 If this becomes an issue, consider window treatments and furniture placement as a way to minimize this affect.

 It’s easier to replace or update a home’s décor with carpet compared to other hard surface products.
-Dollar for dollar carpet offers significant styling advantages, and adds value to any home.
-Carpet also feels warm underfoot and reduces household noise.
+Dollar for dollar, carpet offers significant styling advantages, and adds value to any home.
+Carpet also feels warm underfoot and reduces household noise, providing valuable benefits.

 Understand that carpet cushion is sold using quality specifications, not color specifications.
 The color of the sample you see in the store may not be the same color as the carpet cushion installed in your home.
 The label makes for valuable reading.
-Be sure to become familiar with all of the product specifications and warranty coverage on the back labels of the carpeting you’re purchasing.
+Be sure to become familiar with all the product specifications and warranty coverage on the back labels of the carpeting you’re purchasing.
 Doing so will protect your investment today and tomorrow.

 The “cost per square foot” of your carpet is just one component of the entire project cost.
 To ensure there are no surprises, and the carpeting you select fits within your overall project budget, be sure to ask us to calculate the total cost of your floor covering project.
 Here’s a list of potential additional expenses you may incur:

 In addition to the total project cost, you should also know the cost of annual cleanings to maintain the beauty and life of your new carpet.
-We can help you answer those questions but be sure to also consult the manufacturer’s warranty and care guide for directions on how frequently the carpet should be cleaned and the cost to clean it.
+We can help you answer those questions, but be sure to also consult the manufacturer’s warranty and care guide for directions on how frequently the carpet should be cleaned and the cost to clean it.